Ask not what your customers can do for you; but what you can do for your customers.

 Here's a home truth you won't often hear: the key to business success is swallowing your pride.
 Today, tomorrow, and forever.
 When sales shoot high, keep your cards low.
 Or, better said, hold one foot in reality, no matter how tempting it is to jump headfirst into the numbers game.

 As a business owner, you don't have to look far to find reality – your customers will bring it to your doorstep (or storefront.)

 While you're busy taking stock, counting website visits, and hedging pitches – your customers are living the real thing.
 You may be hyper-focused on every line of code; they're clicking the buttons.

 So surely they'll let you know their opinions?
 Not always.

-In fact, many customers will simply slip away after one visit or purchase.
-Although benchmarks vary from company to company, About 5%–10% of consumers write reviews overall.
+Many customers will slip away after one visit or purchase.
+Although benchmarks vary from company to company, About 5%–10% of consumers write reviews.
 These reviews significantly influence what slice of the $1.7 trillion tech industry pie you enjoy.

 84% of people trust online reviews as much as they trust recommendations from friends, while 82% of shoppers specifically seek negative reviews.